-Why the “traditional” way of KPIs tracking is not an option (any more).
+Why the “traditional” way of KPI tracking is not an option (any more).

-You can monitor these metrics manually by looking at dashboards and visually checking each one of them.
+You may ask yourself if it is really needed.
+Of course, you can monitor these metrics manually by looking at dashboards and visually checking each one of them.
 However, this method of marketing KPIs tracking has its clear drawbacks:

 1. First of all, it is very time-consuming.